 4. Your Trust:

 Managing conflicts of interest fairly is fundamental to our duty to you as our client and to maintaining your trust.
-This document forms part of our broader compliance framework under MiCA and is available to all clients upon request.
-If you have any questions or require more information on how we handle conflicts of interest, please contact us at [email protected].
+This document forms an integral component of our MiCA-compliant governance and control framework and is available to all clients upon request.
+If you have any questions or require more information on how we handle conflicts of interest, please contact us at support@utpay.io.